PX4/PX4-user_guide/en/flight_modes_rover/mecanum.md

 In this mode the vehicle regulates its yaw rate to a setpoint (but does not stabilize heading or regulate speed).

+Compared to [Manual mode](#manual-mode) this introduces the following new features:
+- Upper limit for the yaw rate (see [Acro mode](../config_rover/mecanum.md#acro-mode)) to tune how aggressive the rover turns.
+- The yaw rate control ensures that the rover turns at the requested rate even under disturbances (i.e. different surfaces, wind etc.).
+- Slightly better at driving in a straight line, as it can reject minor disturbances.

 | Stick                  | Effect                                                                                                                                                                            |
 | ---------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Left stick up/down     | Drive the rover forwards/backwards.                                                                                                                                               |